simonesilvestroni/m2m-website/_posts/2022-01-24-website-redesign.md

 ## Sustainability and performance

 The fight against a bloated web is a crusade I've been part of for a long time.
 See [this digest from Silvia Maggi](https://silviamaggidesign.com/design-digested/biased-ai/#webwaste) about the book _Webwaste_.
-Minutes to Midnight's previous website weighted around 730MB, while it's now shrinked to 12MB.
+Minutes to Midnight's previous website weighted around 730MB, while it's now shrunk to 12MB.

 The homepage is `100KB` uncompressed and loads in less than half a second.